 This last measurement is the most important for you if you sell something from your website.
 It's referred to as your tripwire (we discuss it in more detail in our blog post "5 Quick Tips to Improve your Adwords Landing Page").

-Google Analytics lets you set up conversion goals and funnels so you can get away from vanity metrics and measure how effective your SEM campaign is in driving sales.
+Google Analytics lets you set up conversion goals and funnels so you can get away from vanity metrics and measure how effective your Search Engine Marketing campaign is in driving sales.

 Testing For Success